vidister/gimp-web/content/news/2016-07-13 GIMP 2.9.4 Released/index.md

     <img src="{filename}gimp-2-9-4-ime.png" alt="Input Method Engine support in text tool" width='417' height='240' />
 </figure>

-## Batch processing on command line
+## Batch Processing on Command Line

 A new macro `with-files` is now available in order to easily process multiple files through GIMP, on command line, which was a much awaited feature.